Msaghu/aws-bootcamp-cruddur-2023/journal/week6.md

   --interactive
 ```

-- Alternatively, we can create a Sessions Manager script that will allow us to connect to our backend bash using a script .
+- If we create a Sessions Manager script, it will look something like:
 - Create a new file ```connect-to-backend-service``` in [backend-react/bin/ecs/connect-to-backend-service](https://github.com/Msaghu/aws-bootcamp-cruddur-2023/blob/main/backend-flask/bin/ecs/connect-to-backend-flask)
 - Change the permissions on the file in the terminal :
 ```